danieljcave/p3-battleship/README.md

 ![GUESS_BOARD](/assets/readme/battleship-board.png)

 **Player Guess Choice**
-The player has the ability to choose how the game events happen.
+The player can choose how the game events happen.
 The player can guess any row or column that they would like.
 The player can make decisions and choices on their own to play their own game of battleship.
 They must choose a row between 1-7 and a column between A-F.
 ![player choice on the board](/assets/readme/battleship-board.png)

 **Player Miss**